cc32d9/nfc-seal/README.md

 The code is printed as High error correction level because it has to be read in harsh conditions and from a significant distance.

+The resulting QR code is readable if printed on a 24x24mm label at 180 dpi (tested with Brother P-Touch PT-P750W), although slightly bigger labels would be easier to scan.